George Bruce of Carnock: Coal, salt, and silver

-George Bruce bought several existing salt pans around Culross, where sea-water was evaporated to make salt for seasoning and for preserving meat.
+George Bruce bought several existing salt pans around Culross and "St Mungo's saltpans", where sea-water was evaporated to make salt for seasoning and for preserving meat.
 The library of the University of Edinburgh has several charters detailing these acquisitions from 1586 onwards.
 The equipment of one pan included "buckets, pots, stands, scaffolds, and troughs".
 Bruce petitioned to sell his salt in London in 1611, undercutting other suppliers, and claiming to employ 1,000 workers.